 - Prior to starting your Industrial Collaborative Studentship, please ensure that you have read and understood any formal agreement signed between the University and the industrial partner.
-This contains essential details relevant to your Collaborative Studentship in keeping with UKRI terms and conditions and outlining agreed Intellectual Property and publication arrangements. - Before starting the Placement you must complete a 'Placement Memorandum of Understanding' with details to ensure necessary BBSRC training criteria plus University Health and Safety, insurance etc. are being met. - Deliver the project work of suitable length and scope of your placement whilst adopting a professional behaviour in the non-academic provider carrying out the agreed training package. - If you require overseas travel for your placement, you must complete the 'EASTBIO Abroad Predeparture Checklist' prior to commencing work with your non-academic partner.
+This contains essential details relevant to your Collaborative Studentship in keeping with UKRI terms and conditions and outlining agreed Intellectual Property (IP) and publication arrangements. - Deliver the project work of suitable length and scope of your placement whilst adopting a professional behaviour in the non-academic provider carrying out the agreed training package. - If you require overseas travel for your placement, you must complete the 'EASTBIO Abroad Predeparture Checklist' prior to commencing work with your non-academic partner.
 The form will be emailed directly to students.

-Guidance, advice and support are provided to the parties involved in Industrial Collaborative Studentships by the Doctoral Training and Industry Engagement Manager, Dr Caroline Pope (please see details in the contact list).
+Guidance, advice and support are provided to the parties involved in Industrial Collaborative Studentships by the DTP Manager, Dr Maria Filippakopoulou (please see details in the contact list).